 How long do I have to file my lawsuit after a truck injury accident?

-In most cases, if you are suing only non-governmental parties, you have two years to file your lawsuit after the accident.
+As a general rule, if you are suing only non-governmental parties, you have two years to file your lawsuit after the accident.
 If you are suing a public entity or any part of the government, then you have six months to file your claim, and then must follow strict rules to bring a lawsuit under the California Tort Claims Act.
-This is a highly technical and tricky area of law and therefore it is essential that you retain the services of a top-rated personal injury lawyer to help you navigate these murky waters.
+There are, of course, exceptions to these general rules since it is a highly technical and tricky area of law; therefore, it is essential that you retain the services of a top-rated personal injury lawyer to help you navigate these murky waters.